mohammadameer/profits-gg/apps/customers-wise/README.md

 Follow our deployment guides for [Vercel](https://beta.create.t3.gg/en/deployment/vercel) and [Docker](https://beta.create.t3.gg/en/deployment/docker) for more information.

-to start the project print 'yarn dev:customers-wise'
+to start the project print 'yarn dev:customers-wise'.